-Additionally, we sell our wireless control devices and AV accessories under the One For All®, Ecolink and private label brand names to retailers through our international subsidiaries and direct to retailers in key markets, such as in the United States, United Kingdom, Germany, France, Spain, and Italy.
+Additionally, we sell our wireless control devices and AV accessories under the One For All®, EcolinkTM and private label brand names to retailers in key markets, such as in the United States, United Kingdom, Germany, France, Spain, and Italy.
 We utilize third-party distributors for the retail channel in countries where we do not have subsidiaries.